rkpanjiyar/tools/RULES.md

 </details>

 # Advanced Rules
+## Rule 1:
-* Rule 1: Must reposition when already making 20%, Refer rule 2 for more details
+Must reposition when already making 20%, Refer to rule 2 for more details
+## Rule 2:
-* Rule 2: we must know the next support resistance levels of stock(which updates daily and has to be updated in Excel every morning), so simulate straddle based on these.
+We must know the next support resistance levels of stock(which updates daily and has to be updated in Excel every morning), so simulate straddle based on these.

 > [!TIP]
 >  * If stock goes down(but we and the analysts are bullish) reposition.
 >  * If the stock hits the next resistance level, plan to take a profit. (so profit percentage will be different for each stock)

+<br><br><br><br><br>

 Below is for future use